kevinburke/travis/README.md

 Use "travis help [command]" for more information about a command.
 ```

-More commands (enable, rebuild, download-artifacts) may be added in the future.
+More commands (rebuild, download-artifacts) may be added in the future.

 The corresponding library is available at
 `github.com/kevinburke/travis/lib`.
 View the library documentation at